Santa Cruz Carnival de Tenerife 2020

 This year’s theme is the deep sea.
 Among year’s Carnival highlights are:

-Towns across Tenerife towns will celebrate the carnival throughout February and March, including Los Gigantes, Puerto de la Cruz and Los Cristianos.
+Towns across Tenerife towns will celebrate the carnival throughout February, including Los Gigantes, Puerto de la Cruz and Los Cristianos.

 Accommodation in Santa Cruz

-If you are looking for accommodation during the Santa Cruz Carnival, please visit our Hotel Booking Portal.
+If you are looking for accommodation during the Santa Cruz Carnival, please fill in the form below.

 For more information on the Santa Cruz Carnival